mrmarganski/mkdoc/docs/engineering/cad/stage1C.md

 Before you start modeling, you must read the introduction.
 It covers two critical Team 2064 standards: **Layout Sketches** (driving your whole model from one master sketch) and **Consistent Origins** (using the Origin Cube).

+!!! tip "Navigating the Course"
+    All links below will open in a new browser tab so you don't lose your place on this page!

 * [Read: Layout Sketches & Origins :material-open-in-new:](https://www.frcdesign.org/learning-course/stage1/1C/introduction/){ target="_blank" }

 ### 🏆 The Mechanism Challenges
 Work through as many of these exercises as your Subteam Lead requires.
-Each one teaches a unique FRC mechanical concept. *(All links open in a new tab).*
+Each one teaches a unique FRC mechanical concept.

 * **[Exercise 1: Flat Intake :material-open-in-new:](https://www.frcdesign.org/learning-course/stage1/1C/exercise1/){ target="_blank" }** - *Practice modeling over-the-bumper intakes.*
 * **[Exercise 2: Dead Axle Rollers :material-open-in-new:](https://www.frcdesign.org/learning-course/stage1/1C/exercise2/){ target="_blank" }** - *Learn how to make rollers spin around stationary tubes.*